Sunisa Srangthaisong

 Sunisa Srangthaisong (สุนิสา สร้างไธสง born 6 May 1988) is a Thai international footballer who plays as a defender.
-She is currently playing for BG Bundit Asia.
+She is currently playing for Still Aerion.

+Club career

 In August 2023, Sunisa Srangthaisong signed for Singapore's Women's National League (WNL) club Royal Aerion from Thai club BGC-College of Asian Scholars (BGC-CAS) along with 3 other Thailand national footballers.
 The club proceed to clinched their first WNL title.

 Sunisa Srangthaisong is listed in the 2024 roster for Women's Premier League club Still Aerion (Royal Aerion's sister club), which were released in Still Aerion's social media.